Ezra Armstrong

-Ezra Armstrong (born December 15, 1998) is an American professional soccer player who plays as a defender for St. Louis City SC 2 in the MLS Next Pro.
+Ezra Armstrong (born December 15, 1998) is an American professional soccer player who plays as a defender for North Carolina FC in the USL Championship.

 Career

 Armstrong signed to Sporting Kansas City's United Soccer League affiliate side Swope Park Rangers from their academy on March 10, 2016.

 In 2018, Armstrong joined German 6th-tier side Türkspor Augsburg.

 Armstrong signed to Skovshoved IF in the Fall of 2019.

 On February 15, 2021, Armstrong returned to the United States, joining USL Championship side Pittsburgh Riverhounds.

 On February 7, 2022, Armstrong joined MLS Next Pro side St. Louis City 2 ahead of the league's inaugural season.

+Armstrong moved to USL Championship club North Carolina FC on December 15, 2023.

 Personal

 Ezra is the son of former United States international Desmond Armstrong.